helium/HIP/0062-helium-hub.md

 3) Must use DC's for data transfer.
 DC's can only be minted upon burning HNT.
 The HNT being burnt is from the sub-protocols bonding pool.
 This pool includes the initial 3MM HNT bonded for sub-protocol creation.
 As a coldstart bucket the sub-protocol is able to burn up to 10% of this initial bond.
 This 10% will be replenished with the HNT rewarded per epoch to the sub-protocol (if necessary).

 4) All sub-protocol tokens need to be backed by HNT via the bonding pool.
 The ratio is up to the sub-protocol and set upon creation.
-For example, 1 HNT can equal 1 SPT or 1 HNT can equal 1000 SPT.
-This is used for PST to HNT conversions.
+For example, 1 HNT can equal 1 sub-protocol tokens (SPT) or 1 HNT can equal 1000 SPT.
+This is used for SPT to HNT conversions.

 For the sub-protocol to be eligible for Proof-of-Protocol-Service (PoPS) it also needs to;